-If no magnitude estimate was available, nor aerial intensity data, a cutoff maximum intensity of (VII) on the Modified Mercalli scale (orconversions to it) was used.
+If no magnitude estimate was available, nor aerial intensity data, a cutoff maximum intensity of (VII) on the Modified Mercalli scale (or conversions to it) was used.
 This minimum size cutoff is necessarily approximate because of the multiple magnitude scale in use, their non-uniform application, and differing interpretations of data on historical events.

-A uniform magnitude scale, the moment magnitude $(M_w)$ was applied through the catalog according to the following steps:
+A uniform magnitude scale, the moment magnitude (Mw) was applied through the catalog according to the following steps:

-- 1. For events with reported estimated (Mw) magnitude that value is preserved. - 2.
-For events with estimated epicentral intensity (Io), (Ms) is calculated using the standard Gutenberg and Richter equation (Gutenberg and Richter, 1956)
+For events with reported estimated magnitude (Mw) that value is preserved.
+For events with estimated epicentral intensity (Io), (Ms) is calculated using the standard Gutenberg and Richter equation (Gutenberg and Richter, 1956) Ms=1+2/3Io (1)